-The Early Voting Information Center (EVIC) a non-partisan academic research center was founded by Prof. Gronke in 2004 and is based at Reed College in Portland, Oregon.
+The Elections and Voting Information Center (EVIC) a non-partisan academic research center was founded by Prof. Gronke in 2004 and is based at Reed College in Portland, Oregon.
 EVIC conducts groundbreaking original research in the field of election sciences in addition to working with reformists and legislatures by providing expert testimony.
 Please visit their website to view their blog and stay updated on the goings on the election and voting world.

 - Vote by Mail and Turnout in Oregon: Revisiting Southwell and Burchett